Many others, especially in recent years, have been proposed and created by Guest Editors.

 Eventually, each paper will have one reviewer who is a guest editor, plus to other reviewers.
 All three of these are anonymous to the paper authors.
 I pay a lot of attention to the reviews of the guest editor.
 If the guest editor recommends rejection, and the other reviewers are largely in agreement ("rejection" or "major revisions"), then I will reject the paper.

-If, however, the other reviewers recommend rejection, but the guest editor does not, then I will carefully conciser the guest editor's comments and I may contact the guest editor and discuss the issue, if that seems appropriate, before I make the final decision.
+If, however, the other reviewers recommend rejection, but the guest editor does not, then I will carefully conciser the guest editor's comments and I might contact the guest editor and discuss the issue, if that seems appropriate, before I make the final decision.
+On the other hand, if the other reviewers have convincing arguments, then I will reject the paper without contacting the guest editor beforehand.